 Make sure you stay consistent with how you mark your progress.
 Determining it before you start your goal is best.
 However, you can tweak these benchmarks within the first few weeks to make sure they will really assist you in deciding if you are achieving your goal.

-Decide on what the duration in relation to your goal.
-Not all goals need to be completed till year's end.
+Decide on the duration in relation to your goal.
+Not all goals need to be completed by the year's end.
 A goal can take a few months to complete.
 For example, you want to save money for your vacation in September.
 So you determine how much you want to save from now till September.
-When September rolls around, you have achieved your goal and you can stop doing this goal or you can continue.
+When September rolls around, you have achieved your goal, and you can stop doing this goal, or you can continue.
 It doesn't need to be a continuous goal if you do not want it to be.

 This is where you need a precise process to go through.
-For example, if you want to lose weight, make a list of the food you can eat and determine what type of activity you want to do to keep active.
+For example, if you want to lose weight, list the food you can eat and determine what activity you want to do to keep active.
 How often will you eat meals?
 Will you be following a diet plan?
 Is there exercise classes you will be taking during the week?
-Write everything down so it reminds you.
-Using an electronic recurring appointments planner that alerts you on when an activity needs to be done will help when you are getting used to a new habit.
+Write everything down, so it reminds you.
+Using an electronic recurring appointment planner that alerts you on when an activity needs to be done will help you get used to a new habit.

-- How often will I revisit these steps to make sure I am on track?
+How often will I revisit these steps to ensure I am on track?
 Do you want to measure your goals monthly or quarterly?

-- What obstacles will I encounter and how will I deal with them so I can achieve my goal?
+What obstacles will I encounter, and how will I deal with them to achieve my goal?

 You could start in April or May.
 It's up to you.
-Spring may be easier for you to lose weight because the weather is better and you can go outside more consistently to do exercise.
+Spring may be easier for you to lose weight because the weather is better, and you can go outside more consistently to exercise.

 A Goal without a plan is just a wish. ~ Antoine de Saint Exupery

-Setting goals is the first step into turning the invisible into the visible. ~ Tony Robbins
+Setting goals is the first step in turning the invisible into the visible. ~ Tony Robbins